 Going rogue, he started living dangerously to get more out of life, including trans-Africa motorbike trips, bluewater sailing, exploring remote areas, and leading safaris in the Kalahari Desert.
 Here Mike got to know the CIA agent who was to change his life … and Nelson Mandela’s.
 Later Mike was technical advisor to the film The Wild Geese, which starred Richard Burton playing the Mike Hoare character.

-Reflections from readers who have enjoyed "The Legend".
+Reflections from reviewers, journalists, authors and endorsers who have enjoyed "The Legend".

 I found this book a cracking read and recommend it to those who want to miss a night's sleep.